henrikfroehling/Trakt.NET/docs/docs/essentials/paging.md

     // Get the 10th page with 40 items
     TraktPagedResponse<ITraktTrendingShow> trendingShowsResponse = await client.Shows.GetTrendingShowsAsync(pagedParameters: limitItemsPerPage);

-    // Do something with the 10th page trending shows response...
+    // Do something with the 10th page of trending shows response...

     // Load all previous pages of trending shows.
     // Each page with 40 items.